 Continuation Pay

-A one-time bonus at the 12-year mark:
+A one-time bonus at the 12-year mark to incentivize retention past the halfway point:

 Service Multiplier (Active Duty) Multiplier (Reserve)